paul-ollis/vim-vpe/docs/api/api.vpe.rst

     Wrapper around a :vim:`python-window`.

     User code should not directly instantiate this class.
+VPE creates and manages instances of this class as required.

-    This is a proxy that extends the vim.Buffer behaviour in various ways.
+    This is a proxy that extends the vim.Window behaviour in various ways.

-    intended that user code creates Window instances directly.

     **Properties**